Fast Consensus and Metastability in a Highly Polarized Social Network: Introduction

 In this model, the actors listen to and influence each other.
-Thus, after expressing an opinion, each actor waits for the group's reaction to the opinion they have just expressed.
+Thus, after expressing an opinion, each actor waits for the group's reaction to the opinion it has just expressed.
 It is this reaction that will guide the actor's next manifestation.
 This is the content of the third point presented above.
-The resetting of the social pressure on the actor every time they express an opinion makes the point processes describing the activity of the actor to have a memory of variable length.
+The resetting of the social pressure on the actor every time it expresses an opinion makes the point processes describing the activity of the actor to have a memory of variable length.
+In addition, the fact that each actor is always willing to accept the opinion of the other actors makes our social network model a kind of ``consensus building machine''.
+We will come back to this last point in the Discussion Section at the end of this article.

 Starting with the classical voter model, introduced by \cite{votermodel}, several articles addressed issues associated to opinion dynamics in a social network.
 See \cite{wasserman1,socialdynamics} and \cite{aldous} for a general review on this subject.
 However, to the best of our knowledge, a model with the features introduced here was not considered yet in the literature of social networks.